RedisLabs/redislabs-docs/content/rc/administration/account-team-settings.md

 To configure MFA for your user account:

-1. Log into your account.
+1. Log in to your account.
 2. In the menu, click on your name.
 3. In your user profile, click **Multi-Factor Authentication**.
 4. Click **Activate Now**